OpenDSA/OpenDSA/RST/source/Development/BST.rst

 left subtree or the least value from the right subtree.
 If duplicates are stored in the left subtree, then we must select the replacement from the *left* subtree. [#]_
-To see why, call the leat value in the right subtree :math:`L`.
+To see why, call the least value in the right subtree :math:`L`.
 If multiple nodes in the right subtree have value :math:`L`, selecting :math:`L` as the replacement value for the root of the subtree will result in a tree with equal values to the right of the